 Carers can sometime be reluctant to take much needed breaks.
 It can help to remind them that having a short break will help them to keep going and give them more energy in the long run.

-You could contact your local cancer support group.
-Many offer practical help and they will be a good source of information about the services in your area.
+Many support groups offer practical help and are a good source of information about the services in your area.

 Find out about